matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 # rootConvertPixieNet

 ## Overview
-The `rootConvertPixieNet` tool is a user-friendly component of the Pixie-Net Nuclear Spectroscopy Toolkit designed to convert raw XIA Pixie-Net data files into a ROOT TTree format.
-This conversion facilitates further analysis and visualization of nuclear spectroscopy data.
-The tool is part of a senior class project led by students and supported by faculty advisors.
+The `rootConvertPixieNet` tool is a component of the Pixie-Net Nuclear Spectroscopy Toolkit designed to convert raw XIA Pixie-Net data files into a ROOT TTree format.
+Developed as part of a senior class project led by students and supported by faculty advisors, this conversion facilitates further analysis and visualization of nuclear spectroscopy data.

 ## Usage
 To use the `rootConvertPixieNet` tool, follow these steps: